wenlzhang/obsidian-copy-metadata/README.md

 - Copy file creation time into clipboard
 - Append file creation time into file name

+## Use cases

+- One may easily create a quick note on Obsidian Mobile, where inserting a Zettelkasten timestamp to the file name might not be very convenient.
+When working on Obsidian Desktop later, one has the option to use this plugin, which will automatically append the note creation time to the file name.
+    - In fact, the main motivation behind developing this plugin is the frequent note-taking on mobile.

 ## Usage

 Copy Metadata uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the metadata time info.
 In addition, **square brackets** are needed to surround the content that is not part of the format string.